andrewramsay/cix2026/cfp/index.md

 Please send us a one page description to [cix2026+workshops@glasgow.ac.uk](mailto:cix2026+workshops@glasgow.ac.uk).
 1. Why this workshop?
 Explain the topic, what's important about it, and your goals.
+Workshops will be attended by all Computational Interaction Symposium regular attendees.
+Explain why this topic will be of broad relevance.
 1. Who’s organizing?
-List names, roles, and why you're the right team.
+List names, roles, and why you are the right team.
 1. Activities:
 What will you do in the workshop? (e.g., talks, hands-on demos)
 1. After the workshop: